ifurusato/mros/README.rst

    A 3D model of the MR01 Robot.

+|

-The *mros* library provides essential support designed as the basis of a `Behaviour-Based Systems (BBS) <https://en.wikipedia.org/wiki/Behavior-based_robotics>`_.
+The *MROS* library provides essential support designed as the basis of a `Behaviour-Based Systems (BBS) <https://en.wikipedia.org/wiki/Behavior-based_robotics>`_.
-This library is relatively "low-level" and could be used for any Python 3 based robot.
+This library is relatively "low-level" and, in theory, could be used for any Python 3 based robot.

 The basic function is for sensors to act as "Publishers" in a "Publish-Subscribe" model, firing event-laden messages onto an asynchronous message bus.
 Subscribers to the bus can